-SHA

-"Secure Hash Algorithm".
-This encryption method allows establishing a 160-bit or 160byte character string (called a "key") which will be used as a reference for identification.
+SHA "Secure Hash Algorithm".
+This encryption method allows establishing a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
+MD5 "Message Digest".
+This algorithm allows checking the integrity of data entered, by generating a 128-bit MD5 key. i REMARK As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
+SSHA "Salt Secure Hash Algorithm".

-MD5

-"Message Digest".
-This algorithm allows checking the integrity of data entered, by generating a 128-bit MD5 key.

-IN REMARK

-As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.

-SSHA

-"Salt Secure Hash Algorithm".
 Based on the same principle as SHA, but contains a password salting function in addition, which consists of adding a bit sequence to the data entered in order to make them less legible.

-This variant of SHA uses a random value to diversify the password's fingerprint.
+NOTE This variant of SHA uses a random value to diversify the password's fingerprint.
 Two identical passwords will therefore have two different fingerprints.

-SMD5

-The encryption method is the most secure and you are strongly advised to use it.
+SMD5 The encryption method is the most secure and you are strongly advised to use it.
 "Salt Message Digest".
 Based on the same principle as MD5, with the addition of the password salting function.

-CRYPT

-which allows block encryption using 56-bit keys.
-This method is not highly advised, as it has a relatively low level of security.
-None No password encryption, meaning it is stored in plaintext.
-Warning This method is not recommended, as your data will not be protected.
-User branch For PosixAccount external directories, this field is not available.
-Group branch For PosixAccount external directories, this field is not available.
-Certification authority branch This field defines the location of the CA on the external LDAP base.
-This location is used especially when searching for the CA used in SSL. € NOTE
+CRYPT The password is protected by the CRYPT algorithm, derived from the DES algorithm which allows block encryption using 56-bit keys.
+None This method is not highly advised, as it has a relatively low level of security.
+No password encryption, meaning it is stored in plaintext.
+WARNING This method is not recommended, as your data will not be protected.
+User branch Group branch Certification authority branch For PosixAccount external directories, this field is not available.
+For PosixAccount external directories, this field is not available.
+This field defines the location of the CA on the external LDAP base.
+This location is used especially when searching for the CA used in SSL.

-The password is protected by the CRYPT algorithm, derived from the DES algorithm